Yukitoshi12345/Australia-Road-Fatality/README.md

 <br>

-<b> Q2: Anova test: Was the variance in States’ road fatalities month by month during covid lockdown following a similar variance?
+<b> Q2: Anova test: Did the variance in monthly road fatalities differ significantly between Australian states during the COVID-19 lockdown period (March 2020 to December 2021)?

 Null Hypothesis: There was no variance across States’ road fatalities across the 3 years of Covid month by month. </b>

 <br>